koefoeden/scE2G/README.md

 git config --global submodule.recurse true
 ```

 When running for the first time, the conda environments have to be setup.
+We highly recommend using the environment specified in `workflow/envs/run_snakemake.yml`, which specifies the exact package versions compatible with the pipeline.
-For speed, it's recommended that your current environment has mamba installed
+For speed, we include mamba in this recommended environment.

 ```
-conda config --set channel_priority flexible  # Make sure your conda config uses flexible channel packaging to prevent unsatisfiable errors conda create -n mamba -c conda-forge mamba=1.5.11 "python<=3.11" conda activate mamba mamba install -c conda-forge -c bioconda snakemake=7
+conda config --set channel_priority flexible  # Make sure your conda config uses flexible channel packaging to prevent unsatisfiable errors conda env create -f workflow/envs/run_snakemake.yml conda activate run_snakemake

 ```

 ## Apply model